Cubeir/Vanilla-RTX-App/README.md

 - **Your packs and user data** - installing Vanilla RTX, choosing packs, tuning, RTX Reactor, and launching the game.
 These work on the resource packs in Minecraft's user data folder.
 - **Your game install** - BetterRTX, the RTX LUT manager and the DLSS swapper.
 These replace files inside Minecraft itself, and each keeps a backup of your original files so you can always go back.

-The app finds both Minecraft and its user data on its own.
-If it ever can't, see [Troubleshooting](#troubleshooting).
+The app finds both Minecraft installations and their user data locations on its own.
+If it ever fails to, see [Troubleshooting](#troubleshooting).

 <img alt="Vanilla RTX App UI Images" src="https://github.com/user-attachments/assets/fe39284b-4275-4fb6-9339-26dec8057e5b" />